 Every human organization’s end is very much like its beginnings.

-So to speak, the people will rise up against the flawed order and create the utopia on earth after having been forced to be subservient to men whose life and circumstance had given a certain advantage.
+So to speak, the people will rise up against the flawed order and create the “paradise of the common man” on earth after having been forced to be subservient to men whose life and circumstance had given a certain advantage.
 They will, they will, they will, they will, they will.
 And, naturally, atop this will be a leader, as there must always be a leader.
 Utopia on earth requires the greatest of men to administer.
-His hands will crush granite yet possess velvet deception to control even the most subtle of men.
-If authority is not inherent and given from above, it must be forged by competing power and deception.
+His hands will powderize granite yet possess black velvet deception to control even the most subtle of men.
+If authority is not inherent and given from above, it must be forged by competing power, by blood, and ultimately by deception, since man has engaged in war against himself.

 Truly, things haven’t changed much since Adam.
 But we can, I think, sympathize with the impetus of those of the ten tribes who broke away from Judah, that the corruption they witnessed from Solomon and his son made any argument against it all the more compelling.
 Even if piety was strong among the people and many of the branches of the Church structure, was the center of Christendom not supposed to be more outwardly holy than the people?
 Why was it not at the present day?
 Perfection is a hard standard to live up to, and is vulnerable to accusation from all sides when the slightest deviations occur, must less substantial, observable deviations.
-Thus, the people must rise up and be holy instead of the center of authority, the echoes of Korah as he fell down into a pit which would quickly close upon him.
+Thus, the people must rise up and be holy instead of the center of authority, the echoes of Korah as he plummeted into a chasm underneath, which would close upon him as is the ultimate fate of all who defy God’s order.

 The angels themselves were not faultless, and had seen “that the daughters of man were attractive, and they took as their wives any they chose,” and it was through this temptation that they fell.
 Nehemiah, reflecting on events many centuries before his own administration, excoriated those who had sinned in intermarrying with foreign wives: